bruvellu/terebratalia-wnts/2-text/wnt.md

 We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree), which is highly expressed throughout development (@fig:s-profiling).
 *pk* transcripts are present in a small patch of ectoderm posterior to the blastopore in the early gastrula (@fig:polarity).
 In the mid gastrula, *pk* is upregulated in the mesoderm and forms paired ventral domains within the mantle lobe mesoderm of the late gastrula, when paired ventral domains also appear in the apical lobe ectoderm.
-Given the high expression levels of *pk* in our RNA-seq data, we cannot exclude the possibility that it is more broadly expressed than we could detect in our in situ hybridization.
+Given the high expression levels of *pk* in our RNA-Seq data, we cannot exclude the possibility that it is more broadly expressed than we could detect in our in situ hybridization.

 Fmi is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
 In *T. transversa*, we identified one ortholog of *fmi* (@fig:fmi-tree).